Photo courtesy of MSF

 You need politicians to do their work but when everything else has failed humanitarian action is essential because we are standing with people at their worst moments in their lives; it is important that we show up and we are standing next to the people in Palestine even when we cannot save them from all of the bombs and all of the killings and all of the terror being unleashed in that region.
 We don’t go anywhere with the idea that we are solving the problem.
 We are putting a spotlight on the injustice and the inequity that exist and we are pleading and requesting that the international community comes together and addresses these problems.

 Some countries are abusing human rights with impunity.
-What can humanitarian agencies do in these situations?
+What can humanitarian agencies do in such cases?

 States are sometimes the reason why humanitarian action is necessary.
 States are not always good faith actors and sometimes cause the humanitarian situation that we respond to.
 Today one of the big flashpoints that you see clash of isms.
 Liberalism clashing with socialism clashing with Islamism.
 There are different ideas of how societies should be constructed.
 There’s always a clash of ideas and that is not something you can solve overnight.
 We all have universal values.
 When we came together in 1945 to create the United Nations we agreed to an universal set of values; it is the bare minimum.
 To be part of a community of nations, it is fair to request that countries respect what they have signed up to.
 All countries that are members of the United Nations agreed to respect the human rights conventions.
 But there are problems with how it’s constructed, even the Security Council.
 In the last ten years, four out of five Security Council members have been part of coalitions that have bombed hospitals and destroyed health facilities so when Security Council itself is behaving with impunity how can it be the policeman of the world?
 We are at a very important moment in history where we have to rethink how we all come together as people and nations.